awead/hydra-rspec-templates/README.md

 #### Unit vs. Integration

-* test each Ruby class in isolation using mocked data as much as possible
+* test each Ruby class in isolation using mocked collaborating objects as much as possible
 * run integration tests--usually features--that test the class in context with the others

 #### Speed